-If the queue is of this type The typical action for a protocol manager is to Temporary Subscription Queue Look for the appropriate address and ensures that multicast semantics is enabled.
+If the queue is of this type The typical action for a protocol manager is to Durable Subscription Queue Look for the appropriate address and ensures that multicast semantics is enabled.
+It then creates a special subscription queue with the client ID and the address as its name and multicast as its routing type.
+The special name allows the protocol manager to quickly identify the required client subscription queues should the client disconnect and reconnect at a later date.
+When the client unsubscribes the queue is deleted.
+Temporary Subscription Queue Look for the appropriate address and ensures that multicast semantics is enabled.
 It then creates a queue with a random (read UUID) name under this address with multicast routing type.
 When the client disconnects the queue is deleted.
 Point-to-Point Queue Look for the appropriate address and ensures that anycast routing type is enabled.
 If it is, it aims to locate a queue with the same name as the address.
 If it does not exist, it looks for the first queue available.
 It this does not exist then it automatically creates the queue (providing auto create is enabled).
 The queue consumer is bound to this queue.
 If the queue is auto created, it is automatically deleted once there are no consumers and no messages in it.

-4.13.
+4.14.
 DISABLING ADVISORY MESSAGES